 Connecting People to Healthcare

-An estimated 40,000 adults and children in Williamson County are currently uninsured.
+It is estimated that 13% of adults and children in Williamson County are currently uninsured.

 United Way of Williamson County is taking an active role in connecting Central Texans to healthcare and is working to close the gap so everyone can be insured and have access to quality care when they need it most.